 Text messages aren't delivering?
 Here are 10 ways to solve the case of your undelivered SMS campaigns.

 The first step in this investigation is to eliminate possible reasons why your messages aren’t delivering.
-Let’s dig into the 11 most common reasons SMS campaigns don’t make it to their destination.
+Let’s dig into the 10 most common reasons SMS campaigns don’t make it to their destination.

 To combat fraud, spam, and other illegal activities from their networks, wireless carriers require businesses to verify their phone numbers.

-If you haven’t registered your 10-digit number with The Campaign Registry or verified your toll-free number with wireless carriers yet, your messages may be limited.
+If you haven’t registered your 10-digit local number with The Campaign Registry or verified your toll-free number with wireless carriers yet, your messages may be limited.
 Check out our guides to learn more about toll-free number verification and 10-digit number registration, and chat with our team using the blue button in the bottom right corner for help.

 If you’re trying to send SMS campaigns from a personal phone number, you may experience carrier filtering.
 This is known as peer-to-peer (P2P) messaging, which is traditional text messaging from one individual to another.